KQM-git/TCL/docs/evidence/characters/electro/razor.md

 **Evidence:**

 1. [YouTube video](https://youtu.be/AWZ5mOoZODw) at 54-65ms ping
    In the 1st test Razor with 3 Sigils uses his Burst.
 His base ER is 120.1%, 3 Sigils increased it to 180.1%.
 Right after using the bBrst his ER is still 180.1%.
 After that it drops down to 120.1% when the Sigil bonus expires (visually it happens when Sigils fade, it seems).
-And only after that when Sigils visibly move towards Razor and disappear Razor's ER increases to 150.1% (+30% when energy is below half).
+And only after that when Sigils visibly move towards Razor and disappear Razor's ER increases to 150.1% (+30% when Energy is below half).
 2. [YouTube video](https://youtu.be/gOACY5otYvw)
    Same result at 192ms (2nd and 3rd tests were performed with Razor having 100% base ER).
 3. [YouTube video](https://youtu.be/O4ZFRxR-j-I) at 28ms ping